You’ll likely need a good credit score to be approved for the Chase Freedom Unlimited.

-To qualify for the Chase Freedom Unlimited card, you’ll need good credit or better to qualify.
+To qualify for the Chase Freedom Unlimited card, you’ll need good credit or better.
 That translates into a credit score of at least 670.

-That’s much more attainable than some of Chase’s other credit cards.
-The Chase Sapphire Reserve card – its fanciest luxury card, for example – requires a credit score of at least 740.
-By contrast, the average credit score in the United States as of November 2020 is 711, according to FICO.
-That means the average person will likely qualify for the Chase Freedom Unlimited card but may have trouble qualifying for a more exclusive card.
+That’s much more attainable than some of the other Chase credit cards.
+For example, the Chase Sapphire Reserve card — its fanciest luxury card — requires a credit score of at least 740.

 How can I improve my score to get this card?

-If you don’t yet have a high enough credit score to qualify for the Chase Freedom Unlimited card, you can make several moves to improve your credit score.
-Here are some things you can do immediately:
+If you don’t yet have a high enough credit score to qualify for the Chase Freedom Unlimited card, you can make several moves to improve your credit score:

 - Check your credit report.
 It’s not uncommon for credit reports to have errors on them, and they’re not always in your favor.
-You can request one free copy per year of your credit report from each of the three credit bureaus at annualcreditreport.com.
-If you find any errors, you can get the credit errors fixed before you apply for the Chase Freedom Unlimited card.
+You can request one free copy per year of your credit report from each of the three credit bureaus at Annualcreditreport.com.
+If you find any errors, you can get them fixed before you apply.

 - Get a secured credit card.
 Think of a secured credit card as a starting point.
 They’re available to almost anyone, as long as you put down a refundable deposit.
-In return, they’ll help you grow your credit score so you can apply for other, better cards later – like the Chase Freedom Unlimited card.
+In return, they’ll help you build your credit score so you can apply for other better cards later — like the Chase Freedom Unlimited.

 - Ask for a credit limit increase on your other credit cards.
-If you have other credit cards with a balance on them, call up those banks and ask for a credit limit increase.
+If you have other credit cards with a balance on them, call those banks and ask for a credit limit increase.
 This makes it look like you’re using a smaller percentage of your available credit, which can positively impact your score.
-But remember, don’t spend up to that new credit limit or you’ll be in the same spot as before.
+But remember, don’t exhaust the new credit limit or you’ll be in the same spot as before.

-In most cases, building your credit score is more of a long-term game.
-These are things that you should always be doing:
+In most cases, building your credit score is more of a long-term process.
+You should always be doing the following:

 - Track your credit score changes.
 Sign up for a free credit score monitoring service so that you can see your credit score go up in real time.
 These services often break down your credit score for you so you know what specific factors to focus on, which is very helpful.